 - Tough Soles – Carl and Ellie walked 4000km along all the National Waymarked Trails of Ireland.

 - KerryCamino.com – All you need to know about the Kerry Camino, a 3 day pilgrimage in Kerry, Ireland.

 - Boyne Valley Camino – a 25km looped walk starting in Drogheda and is part of the Celtic Camino.

 - Leave no Trace Ireland – promoting the responsible use of the outdoors.

 - Andrew Suzuki’s series “Don’t Stop Walking” on YouTube – a series of great videos by Andrew about planning.
-He is also on Facebook.
+Andrew can be found on Facebook also.